Tomasz Młynarski: Life

 Tomasz Młynarski was born in 1977.
-He has earned his Master degree from the Jagiellonian University, Faculty of Law and Administration.
-In 2005 he defended there his Ph.D. thesis on France strategy toward European Union institutional reform and enlargement.
-In 2014 he received his post-doctoral degree (habilitation thesis: France in the process of communitarization of energy security and climate policy of the European Union).
+He has earned his master's degree from the Jagiellonian University, Faculty of Law and Administration.
+In 2005, he defended there his Ph.D. thesis on France strategy toward European Union institutional reform and enlargement.
+In 2014, he received his post-doctoral degree (habilitation thesis: France in the process of communitarization of energy security and climate policy of the European Union).
 He has been educated also at the Institut d'études politiques de Rennes (1999–2000), Sciences Po in Paris (2012) and Sorbonne University (2012, 2014).

 He works as an assistant professor at the Jagiellonian University, Faculty of International and Political Studies.
 His research interests include: energy cooperation in Europe, European integration, international security and France foreign policy.
 He authored six monographs and 70 scientific papers.
 He was also working as the manager at the private company and as the deputy director at the Małopolska Provincial Office in Kraków.

 On 12 August 2017, Tomasz Młynarski was nominated Poland ambassador to France.
 On 13 October 2017, he presented his credentials to the President of France Emmanuel Macron.
 He is accredited also to Monaco.
 He ended his term on 31 March 2022.

 He is married, with three children.
 Apart from his native Polish, he speaks English and French languages.